Atlas (2024 film)

-Atlas is a 2024 American science fiction action film starring Jennifer Lopez as a skilled counterterrorism analyst, who harbors a profound distrust of artificial intelligence, and who comes to realize that it may be her sole recourse following the failure of a mission aimed at apprehending a rogue robot.
+Atlas is a 2024 American science fiction action film starring Jennifer Lopez as a skilled counterterrorism analyst, who harbors a profound distrust of AI, and who comes to realize that it may be her sole recourse following the failure of a mission aimed at apprehending a rogue robot.
 The film is directed by Brad Peyton and written by Leo Sardarian and Aron Eli Coleite.
 The film also stars Simu Liu, Sterling K. Brown, and Mark Strong.

 A co-production of ASAP Entertainment, Safehouse Pictures, Nuyorican Productions and Berlanti-Schechter Films, Atlas was released by Netflix on May 24, 2024.
-It was negatively received by critics, but was successful on Netflix, reaching the platform's Top 10 list in 93 countries, including the number one spot in 71 of them.
+It was negatively received by critics, but was successful on Netflix, reaching the platform's Top 10 list in 93 countries, including the number-one spot in 71 of them.

 Plot

-In 2043, humanoid artificial intelligence terrorist Harlan leads a war of machines against humans.
-The military forces of a new International Coalition of Nations (ICN) forces Harlan to flee into outer space.

-Twenty-eight years later, in 2071, Atlas Shepherd, an analyst with a deep distrust of artificial intelligence and the daughter of Harlan's designer, searches for the fugitive.
-After one of Harlan's AI agents is captured and interrogated, Atlas discovers that Harlan has escaped to a planet in the Andromeda Galaxy, and insists that she accompanies the military mission to find and capture it, using AI-assisted mecha known as ARCs.
+In 2043, the humanoid artificial intelligence Harlan leads a machine uprising against humanity.
+The newly-formed International Coalition of Nations (ICN) eventually force Harlan to flee into outer space.
+Twenty-eight years later, analyst Atlas Shepherd discovers that Harlan escaped to a planet in the Andromeda Galaxy after one of Harlan's agents is captured and interrogated.
+She insists on accompanying the military mission to find and capture Harlan, using AI-assisted mecha known as ARCs.

 Moments before the ARC-equipped ICN Rangers descend to the planet, Harlan's drones attack their orbiting ship.
-To survive, Atlas is forced to enter an ARC herself and falls to the planet as the ship crash-lands on the planet.
+Atlas is forced to enter an ARC herself and falls to the planet as the ship crash-lands.
 Atlas manages to gain basic control of the ARC despite her distrust of the onboard AI, who introduces itself as Smith.
 Atlas orders Smith to head to the planned drop point, where she finds the rest of the rangers dead.
 She reluctantly agrees to directly interface her mind with Smith, allowing for greater control of the ARC.
-As they journey towards a rescue pod, Atlas and Smith begin to bond, and she reveals to it that her mother was the one who created Harlan.
+As they journey towards a rescue pod, Atlas and Smith begin to bond, and she reveals that her mother was Harlan's designer.

 Although running low on power, Atlas convinces Smith to head to Harlan's base in order to tag it for a long-range strike.
 However, after placing a beacon at the base, Smith is hacked and disabled.
 Atlas is captured and brought to Harlan, who plans to destroy most of humanity and give the chosen survivors a chance to thrive under AI guidance.
-To do so, Harlan had lured the military to the planet in order to steal the ship—and its carbon bombs, which will burn Earth's atmosphere.
+To do so, Harlan lured the military to the planet in order to steal the ship – and its carbon bombs, which will burn Earth's atmosphere.